Beautiful Ghosts: Critical reception

 In contrast to the negative reception Cats received, the song received positive reviews from music critics, who praised Swift's vocal performance.
 Darlene Aderoju and Joelle Goldstein of People described the song as "chillingly-beautiful" and a "haunting melody" that "speaks to a feeling of longing to be wanted and reminiscing on better memories."
 They also praised Swift's singing, describing it as "impressive pipes beyond her typical country-pop style", especially the final belted note.
 Writing for HuffPost, Ron Dicker complimented Swift's vocals, referring to the song as "hauntingly gorgeous" and an "absolute showstopper".
 Elite Dailys Jessica Bolaños opined that the song is "nothing short of perfection" and stated that the lyrics are "dripping with passion".
 Chris Willman of Variety wrote that the song is a return to the "youthful tonality" in Swift's voice, typical of "her Fearless days".
 Brittany Spanos and Ryan Reeds of Rolling Stone described the song as "cinematic" and "wistful".
 They also opined that the song "builds to a rousing climax with the singer's voice in a full roar".
 MTVs Madeline Roth praised Swift's vocal performance and labeled the final high note of the song as "more powerful than anything we've heard from T. Swift in recent memory".
 Carolyn Droke of Uproxx wrote that the song is about "the melancholy feeling that comes with reminiscing on old memories" and appreciated Swift for showing off her vocal range.

-Others gave the song less favourable reviews.
+Others gave the song less favorable reviews.
 Adam Feldman wrote for Time Out that "Beautiful Ghosts" is "terrible", saying that "Swift's lyrics clank with banality at nearly every turn of phrase".
 Johnny Oleksinski of the New York Post agreed, calling the song "a boring 'Memory' copycat".
 Leah Marilla Thomas of Cosmopolitan praised the final chorus, but described the song as "a little bonkers", and said that listeners need to lower their expectations before listening.
-Various Vulture staff also criticized the song, describing the lyrics as nonsensical and corny; Swift's vocal performance was criticised, with Rebecca Alter summarizing the song as Swift "leaping for that note and falling off a cliff".
+Various Vulture staff also criticized the song, describing the lyrics as nonsensical and corny; Swift's vocal performance was criticized, with Rebecca Alter summarizing the song as Swift "leaping for that note and falling off a cliff".
 In June 2022, Insider ranked "Beautiful Ghosts" as Swift's worst soundtrack song.